-The results of the samples are shown in the cobas° 5800 software in the "Results" app.
+The results of the samples are shown in the "Results" app of the software.

-For a valid control batch, check each individual sample for flags in the cobas° 5800 System software and/or report.
+For a valid control batch, check each individual sample for flags in the software and/or report.
 The result interpretation should be as follows:

-- Samples associated with a valid control batch are shown as "Valid" in the "Control result" column if all Control Target Results reported valid.
-Samples associated with a failed control batch are shown as "Invalid" in the "Control result" column if Control Results are reported invalid. - If the associated controls of a sample result are invalid, a specific flag will be added to the sample result as follows: - Q05D: Result validation failure because of an invalid positive control. - Q06D: Result validation failure because of an invalid negative control. - The values in "Results" column for individual sample target result should be interpreted as shown in Table 13.
+- Samples associated with a valid control batch are shown as 'Valid' in the "Control result" column if all Control Target Results reported valid.
+Samples associated with a failed control batch are shown as 'Invalid' in the "Control result" column if Control Results are reported invalid. - If the associated controls of a sample result are invalid, a specific flag will be added to the sample result as follows: - $\circ~$ Q05D: Result validation failure because of an invalid positive control. - $\circ~$ Q06D: Result validation failure because of an invalid negative control. - The values in "Result" column and in the detail view for individual sample target result should be interpreted as shown in Table 15.

-If one or more sample targets are marked with "Invalid" the cobas 5800 software shows a flag in the "Flag" column.
+If one or more sample targets are marked with 'Invalid' the software shows a flag in the "Flag" column.
 More information on why the sample target(s) is reported invalid including flag information is shown in the detail view.